The Versatile Power of Milled Face Hammers

 Milled Face Hammer Guide

-Hammer selection has gotten complicated with all the face patterns, weight options, and handle materials flying around.
-As someone who has driven nails with every hammer type, I learned everything there is to know about milled face advantages.
+Hammer selection has shifted noticeably with all the face patterns, weight options, and handle materials flying around.
+As someone who has driven nails with every hammer type, I figured out how to handle milled face advantages.
 Today, I will share it all with you.

 What Milled Face Means

-Probably should have led with this section, honestly—milled faces have a cross-hatch pattern that grips nail heads, reducing slipping.
+Probably should have led with this topic, to be honest—milled faces have a cross-hatch pattern that grips nail heads, reducing slipping.

 Advantages